 Human Growth Hormone

 HGH or human growth hormone is a protein hormone of 190 amino acids, which is synthesized and secreted by the Somatotroph cells (hence called Somatotropin) in the anterior pituitary.
 The genes for human growth hormone are localized in the q22-24 region of chromosome 17.
 The structure of HGH includes four helices necessary for functional interaction with the GH receptor.
-Structurally, HGH is homologous to prolactin and chorionic somatomammotropin and it appears as if the three share some evolutionarily connection.
-The triad is known to promote growth and aid the lactogenic activity.
+Structurally, HGH is homologous to prolactin and chorionic somatomammotropin and it appears as if the three share some evolutionary connection.
+The triad is known to promote muscle growth and aid the lactogenic activity.

 Human Growth Hormone Secretion